Get world-class care at vetted and accredited hospitals in Thailand.

 Please note that the prices provided are estimations and may vary based on various factors.
 Additionally, these prices do not include flights or accommodation.

 A discectomy is conducted to alleviate pain caused by a herniated disc that is pressing on spinal nerves.
-It is commonly recommended for patients who have not benefited from non-surgical treatments like physical therapy or medication.
+It is commonly recommended for patients who have not benefited from non-surgical treatments like physical therapy or medication, along with lumbar disc replacement.
 During the procedure, a portion or the entire problematic disc is removed, relieving pressure on the nerve.
 It's important for patients to understand that while discectomy can significantly reduce pain and discomfort, it may not alleviate all symptoms, and like any surgery, there are risks involved, including infection, bleeding, and nerve damage.

 Preparing for a discectomy involves various medical tests and examinations to ensure the patient is in good health for surgery.
 This may include imaging tests such as an MRI or a CT scan.
 Patients are also advised to stop smoking, maintain a healthy diet, and arrange for assistance at home following the surgery.